backdrop-ops/backdrop-docker/README.md

       MYSQL_ALLOW_EMPTY_PASSWORD: 'yes'
 ```

-## Step 4:  Launch docker in Such a Way That it Knows to Processes the Recently Created Docker Startup File
+## Step 4:  Launch docker in Such a Way That it Processes the New Docker Startup File
 While in the `docker-eval` directory, enter the following command:

 ```